chuanqin3/Udacity-Blockchain-with-NodeJS/README.md

 ### Prerequisites

-Installing Node and NPM is pretty straightforward using the installer package available from the (Node.js® web site)[https://nodejs.org/en/].
+Installing Node.js and NPM is pretty straightforward using the installer package available from the (Node.js® web site)[https://nodejs.org/en/].

 Node.js framework: **Express.js**